 - Distance education certificates, night school certificates and certificates not attained in a school class

 - Certificates from vocational or part-time high schools and schools offering vocational training as well as general education

-- Complete the online application form from the website of the university.
+- Complete the online application form on the university website

-Switzerland has three official languages (German, French and Italian) and the language of instruction depends on the university.
+Switzerland has three official languages — German, French and Italian — and the language of instruction depends on the university.
 In addition, most universities also offer a wide range of programmes taught in English.
-Most international students apply for either English, French or German taught degrees.
+The vast majority of international students apply for either English, French or German-taught degrees.

 Accepted evidence of proficiency for each language are:

-If you don’t hold a language certificate, you can take a language test at the university and they can decide if your level is sufficient for you to complete your studies.
-This option is not available within all universities, so first check with the institution.
+If you don’t have a language certificate, you can take a language test at the university and they can decide if your level is sufficient to be accepted.
+This option is not available at all universities, so first check with the institution.